komus/python-intermediate/Class_five/regularexp.md

 #### re.search
 Does not limit the match to the beginning of the string.
 It can locate a match anywhere in the string.
 It looks for the first location where the pattern produces a match with the string

+#### re.findall

+returns all occurences / non-overlapping matches.

+#### re.split

+this splits a string by the occurrence of the pattern.

+#### re.sub

+This replaces the occurence of the pattern in the string.
+It will replace all occurrence unless the max is provided.

+#### re.subn

+similar to the sub, it returns a tuple of the new string and the number of substitutions made